Suspension or Dismissal

 7. Professional Skills Requirement.
 Every student must take one course before graduation that satisfies the American Bar Association’s professional skills requirement.
 A list of qualifying courses will be published with the registration materials each spring.

 8. Business Fundamentals.
 All members of the Class of 2017 and thereafter must complete the online Introduction to Business Fundamentals (JD 605) modules and earn a passing (“P”) grade.
 Completion of Introduction to Business Fundamentals is a non-credit degree requirement that must be fulfilled during the summer after the 1L year or during a student’s 2L or 3L year.
 Students are encouraged to complete this requirement as early as possible, preferably during the summer after their 1L year, and are strongly encouraged to complete the requirement prior to their final term of enrollment in their JD program.
 Completion of Introduction to Business Fundamentals is optional for the Class of 2015 and 2016.

 9. Failure to satisfy degree requirements.
 Any student who, at the end of the third year, has failed to satisfy the requirements for the JD degree must petition the Academic Standards Committee with a specific proposal for completing outstanding requirements.
 The Committee will report the matter to the Faculty with a recommendation.
-Upon receipt of the Committee’s report and recommendation, the Faculty may direct either that the students be dropped from the School or, where appropriate, that the student complete specified work to satisfy degree requirements.
+Upon receipt of the Committee’s report and recommendation, the Faculty may direct either that the student be dropped from the School or, where appropriate, that the student complete specified work to satisfy degree requirements.